dentednerd/react-to-github/README.md

 # react-to-github

-Sets up a React app and deploys to Github Pages.
+Sets up a React app and deploys to Github Pages with zero configuration.

 Ideal for developers new to React wishing to quickly get a project started.